 Opportunities for business

-Through the World Trade Agenda, business leaders can contribute to concrete proposals for strengthening the rules-based multilateral trading system, reconfirming that global business is committed to the objectives of the World Trade Organization (WTO).
+Through WTA business leaders have and continue to contribute to concrete proposals for strengthening the rules-based multilateral trading system, reconfirming that global business is committed to the objectives of the World Trade Organization (WTO).

-In the lead up to the ICC World Trade Agenda Summit, hosted by Qatar Chamber on 22 April 2013, the World Trade Agenda initiative organized consultations with CEOs and senior executives in all major regions of the world to gather input and validation of its recommendations.
+Since its launch, the initiative has organized consultations with CEOs and senior executives in all major regions of the world to gather input and validation of its recommendations.
 These business priorities were released during the ICC World Trade Agenda Summit on 22 April 2013 in Doha.

-The final set of business recommendations is currently being submitted to governments ahead of the next G20 Summit in Russia in September 2013, and the next WTO Ministerial Conference in Bali, Indonesia, in December 2013.
-The initiative will mobilize CEOs around the world to make the case to national governments for this new trade agenda.
+The final set of business recommendations was submitted to governments ahead of the G20 Summit in Russia in September 2013, and the 9th WTO Ministerial Conference in Bali in December 2013.

 Partnership to move 'beyond Doha'

 ICC and the Qatar Chamber of Commerce launched WTA to help successfully conclude the round of multilateral trade negotiations that began in Doha, Qatar over a decade ago.